-As a regional planning organization, DCHC MPO would like to ensure that all of its jurisdictions and agencies have a chance to receive funding though the RFF program.
-Further, given the limited availability of RFF, MPO staff would like jurisdictions to submit their strongest projects and projects that meet pressing transportation needs.
+As a regional planning organization, DCHC MPO would like to ensure that all of its agencies have a chance to receive funding though the RFF program to support the creation of a robust, multimodal, regional transportation system.
+Further, given the limited availability of RFF, MPO staff would like jurisdictions to submit their strongest projects that meet pressing transportation needs.
 For these reasons, the following funding caps exist:

-Individual projects - 40% of federal funding available

-All projects submitted by an agency - 65% of federal funding available
+Individual projects - 40% of federal funding available All projects submitted by an agency - 65% of federal funding available

-Exceptions to this requirement must be approved by the MPOManager prior to project submittal.
+Exceptions to this requirement must be approved by the MPO Manager prior to project submittal.